A Computer Prepares – QLab 5 Edition

 Use native video outputs

 Outputting video via Blackmagic devices, Syphon, and NDI takes more processing power than using native video outputs.
-A native video output is one which appears in System Preferences → Displays.
+A native video output is one which appears in System Settings → Displays.
+The difference is smaller on Apple Silicon-based Macs than Intel-based Macs, but there’s still a difference.

 Clear the Desktop